yuxqiu/javav-rs/README.md

 Displays version information for `.class` files (major.minor) and `.jar` files (max class version inside jar).
 One possible use case is to determine the minimum JVM version required to run given `.class` or `.jar` files.

-Support Windows, macOS, and Linux.
+Support up to Java 17 on Windows, macOS, and Linux.

 ## Installation